rizwan171/trello-clone/docs/Git Guidelines.md

 git checkout -b your-branch-name-here
 ```
 - Name your branches by prefixing TC, followed by the issue number, and a short name corresponding to the task e.g.
-	- We have Issue #1: Add the required libraries for the project
-	- An appropriate branch name would be `TC-1-add-required-libraries`
+	- For Issue #1: Add the required libraries for the project, an appropriate branch name would be `TC-1-add-required-libraries`

 ## Commits
 - Commits should have an appropriate message describing what has been added/changed/removed in that commit